Which Color Model Can Make Your Design Stand Out? RGB or CMYK?

 Ideal File Formats for RGB

-When choosing RGB colors, there are particular file formats suitable to preserve the realism of colors and ensure the colors are compatible with different devices from TVs and computers to smartphones and tablets.
+When choosing RGB colors, there are specific file formats that are suitable for preserving color realism.
 The best file formats for RGB are:

 JPEG: Perfect for photographs and images with a balance of managing quality and file size.